wmo-raf/climweb/docs/_docs/manage_settings/Manage-Users-and-Roles.md

 # Users & Roles

 ## Manage Users
-The CMS allows several users to manage content in the admin interface.
+The ClimWeb allows several users to manage content in the admin interface.
 These users have roles, which determine the access rights they can exercise.

 By default, there are 5 roles:
-- **Administrator** - This role has complete control over the CMS and can perform tasks such as managing user accounts, creating and deleting pages, and modifying site settings.
+- **Administrator** - This role has complete control over the ClimWeb and can perform tasks such as managing user accounts, creating and deleting pages, and modifying site settings.
 - **Moderator** - A moderator has the next level of access after an administrator.
 A moderator has access to creating drafts and publishing them.
 - **Editor** -  This role has the ability to create and edit content on the website.
 They can add and remove pages, modify existing content, and publish new content.
 - **Forecaster** - This role provides accurate and timely weather forecasts for the region or area that the website serves.